googlemaps/fleet-debugger/README.md

 # Fleet Debugger Tool

-A debugging tool for use with the stateful Last Mile Fleet Solutions and On Demaind Rides and Deliveries solutions.
+A debugging tool for use with the stateful Last Mile Fleet Solutions and On Demand Rides and Deliveries solutions.

 ## Disclaimer